Capitol Records: Other countries

 Capitol Latin focuses on Latin music artists in Latin America and the United States.
 It was founded in 1989 as EMI Latin and was renamed to Capitol Latin in 2009.
 Capitol Latin was merged with Universal Music Latin Entertainment in 2013.

-Capitol Records of Mexico was founded in the 60s decade by Capitol Records, years before Capitol belonged to EMI, when EMI purchased Capitol, the record company was called EMI Capitol of México until later it became EMI's local company, EMI Music Mexico.
-The label no longer exists and its catalog belongs to Universal Music Mexico.
+Capitol Records of Mexico was founded in 1965 as the Mexican division of Capitol.
+EMI later renamed the label EMI Capitol of Mexico until it later became simply EMI's local company, EMI Music Mexico.
+Since 2012, after Universal Music Group purchased EMI, the Mexican EMI brand, music catalog and office are owned by Universal Music México.

 Capitol Music Germany was founded by EMI Music Germany and inherited most of EMI's German artists catalog.
 In 2013, Capitol Germany was acquired by Universal and merged with UMG's Vertigo Berlin domestic division.
 The new label is called Vertigo/Capitol.

 Capitol Music Group Sweden was relaunched in 2015 after UMG rebranded the Lionheart Music Group label.
-It originally existed as a division of EMI Music Sweden during the 90's and mid-2000's.
+It originally existed as a division of EMI Music Sweden during the 1990s and mid-2000s.
 EMI's Swedish offices were included in the Parlophone Label Group sale and were acquired by Warner Music Group, which owns the Capitol Sweden's back catalog.

-In France, Capitol Label Services (formerly Capitol Music France) exists as a division of Universal Music France, and bears the 70's Capitol "C" logo.
+In France, Capitol Label Services (formerly Capitol Music France) exists as a division of Universal Music France, and bears the 1970s Capitol "C" logo.